Device Basics

 Loopback's Enabled/Disable Checkbox

-The “iTunes & Mic” device is enabled;
+The “Music & Mic” device is enabled;

 The “Loopback Audio” device is disabled